Icinga/icinga2/doc/14-features.md

 ## DB IDO <a id="db-ido"></a>

-The IDO (Icinga Data Output) modules for Icinga 2 take care of exporting all configuration and status information into a database.
-The IDO database is used by Icinga Web 2.
+The IDO (Icinga Data Output) feature for Icinga 2 takes care of exporting all configuration and status information into a database.
+The IDO database is used by Icinga Web 2 as data backend.

 Details on the installation can be found in the [Configuring DB IDO](02-getting-started.md#configuring-db-ido-mysql) chapter.
 Details on the configuration can be found in the